altid/libs/README.md

+# fs

-# fs - small library to help with writing file servers in Golang
+A.k.a fslib, this library eases the creation of ubqt-style file servers in Golang.

-This may change without notice, as the library and interfaces it targets solidify.
+## Features

+## Installation

+## Bugs